 Auckland to Orlando – One-way tickets for two $1,356

-Tip: We did not want to circle back around to Sydney.
+Pro Tip: We did not want to reconsider around to Sydney.
 The idea being we would save precious time.
 It would have been a whole lot cheaper to start and end in the same location.
 However, we ended up doing so due to canceled flights.
 Oh, the irony.
 I’ll save all of the flight drama for a separate article.

-Tip: You must buy travel insurance.
+It would be best if you bought travel insurance for Australia.
+It’s not mandated, but this will be one of the most expensive trips you take.
 When you are spending this kind of money on flights, it’s imperative.
 It costs pennies in comparison to what you could lose.
-Trust me, we used our insurance twice!
+Trust me, and we used our insurance twice on this trip!
+This tool will guide you through how to pick travel insurance.
+Click on the image below, enter in your dates and compare!

 The Sydney Australia Bucket List

 Sydney is the cleanest city I have ever visited.
-I’ve not been to Singapore yet, but I’ve heard from all that this is the most sanitary place in the world.
-When I make it to Singapore in 2019, I’ll let you know.
+I’ve heard from all that Singapore is the most sanitary place in the world.
+We traveled to Singapore in 2020.
+It’s clean, but Australia still takes first place.
 Additionally, Sydney is, by far, the most organized city I’ve ever visited.
 Sydney’s infrastructure shames that of many cities across the world.
 Everyone speaks English, it’s tremendously safe, and there’s plenty to see and do.

 Opera House & Harbor Bridge

 A given, this is on everyone’s Australia bucket list!
 Everyone wants the classic shot with both in the background.
-To get this shot, you will need to walk around the bay to Mrs. Macquarie’s Chair (or close to it).
+You will need to walk around the bay to Mrs. Macquarie’s Chair (or close to it) to get this shot.
 Take a stroll through the Royal Botanic Gardens to get to Mrs. Macquarie’s Chair.
 Long walk folks, about 1.5 miles, and it’s hot, so have water on hand.
 You can climb the Sydney Bridge if you are brave; we did not because we are both scared of heights!

 Royal Botanical Gardens